SolidBlock-cn/mishanguc/UpdateLog-en.md

 Note: Not all versions in this update log are already published.
 Please refer to relevant pages in CurseForge and Modrinth, or the "releases" section in the GitHub.

+### 1.5.2

+- Now all standing signs have the block tag `#wall_post_override` so that the standing signs placed on the walls make the wall posts visible.

 ### 1.5.1

 - Optimized the parsing of JSON text.